-Leaf dishes have undoubtedly been a product that has huge environmental value.
+Leaf dishes have undoubtedly been a product that has very positive environmental value.
 They are one of the best alternatives and can replace both plastic and paper plates which therefore means fossil fuels don’t have to be extracted in order to produce them, and not only that, but the production has almost no environmental impact as no trees have to be cut and the leaves can be harvested in a sustainable way.
-As well as helping in this way leaf dishes can also help on a local scale because unlike plastic plates which can take upto 100 years to biodegrade, if a leaf plate is left in the environment it will biodegrade in just a few weeks.
+Leaf dishes can also help on a local scale because, unlike plastic plates – which can take upto 100 years to biodegrade, if a leaf plate is left in the environment it will biodegrade in just a few weeks.
 This helps in developing a more clean and pleasant environment.
 Plastic pollution is a serious problem as only 9% of the whole plastics are currently recycled while the remaining 91% are left in landfill sites, in the natural environment and in large water resources.
-This ends up causing the death of thousands of species particularly in our oceans where marine life and sea birds suffer greatly, but also on land.
-Paper products could appear to be a solution however to this problem too,however for paper it demands large quantities of wood which has to result in deforestation.
-If this is not done sustainably it can be worse for out atmosphere than using fossil fuels.
+This ends up causing the death of thousands of species particularly in our oceans where marine life and sea birds suffer greatly.
+Paper products replacing plastics can be a solution to this problem too, however for paper it demands large quantities of wood which has to result in deforestation.
+If this is not done sustainably it can actually be worse for our atmosphere than using fossil fuels.
 Leaf dishes bypasses the need for deforestation as harvesting the leaves can be done without cutting the trees.

 Leaf dishes have undoubtedly been a remarkable solution to help the environment by reducing plastic usage, perhaps by accident since there was not any idea of the damage plastic was going to cause back when leaf dishes were first used centuries ago!
-Being entirely organic, it means that they are 100% biodegradable and compostable so can be just used as compost or burnt after use, nothing wrong with leaving your plates on the ground after your picnic with leaf plates!
-It’s interesting that this traditional dish our distant ancestors used to use centuries ago, is a natural product and completely sustainable, but since then science and technology facilitated so many things that cannot be sustainable and causes pollution, and now finally more and more people are going back to this very organic and natural type of product more and more.
-It’s like a reversal back to sustainable ways.
+Being entirely organic, it means that they are 100% compostable so can be just used as compost material or burnt after use.
+There is nothing wrong with leaving your plates on the ground after your picnic with leaf plates!

 Here are some other important points in using leaf plates.